 2. The smile that forms on her lips nearly splits her cheeks in half as she tries to contain every emotion short-circuiting through her.

-An example of works written in present simple tense are The Hunger Games trilogy by Suzanne Collins
+An example of works written in present simple tense are The Hunger Games series by Suzanne Collins

 Past Simple Tense